zitadel/passwap/README.md

 (1)   (2)           (3)
 ```

-Where:

-1. Identifier, which is always `1`
+1. The identifier is always `1`
-2. Base64-ish encoded salt.
+2. Base64-like-encoded salt.
-3. Base64-ish encoded md5 hash output of the password and salt combined.
+3. Base64-like-encoded MD5 hash output of the password and salt combined.

-There is no cost parameter for md5. md5 is old, considered too light and insecure.
+There is no cost parameter for MD5 because MD5 is old and is considered too light and insecure.
 It is provided to verify and migrate to a better algorithm.
 Do not use for new hashes.

 ### Scrypt

-scrypt uses standard raw base64 encoding (no padding) for salt and hash.
+Scrypt uses standard raw Base64 encoding (no padding) for the salt and hash.
 The resulting Modular Crypt Format string looks as follows:

 ```